-Joining the faculty in 1995, Sheri Matascik is currently an Associate Professor of Music at Maryville College in Maryville, TN.
-She attended school at the Dana School of Music at Youngstown State University in Ohio, where she earned a Bachelor of Music degree in guitar performance and a Master of Music degree in music theory and composition.
+Sheri Matascik joined the Maryville College faculty in 1995 and is currently an Associate Professor of Music.
+She attended the Dana School of Music at Youngstown State University in Ohio, where she earned a Bachelor of Music degree in guitar performance and a Master of Music degree in music theory and composition.
 A one-semester fellowship at the University of Pittsburgh followed, where Matascik worked with student composers on modular synthesis and multi-track tape recording.
 She earned her Doctor of Philosophy degree in music theory and composition at Kent State University.
 While there, Matascik was honored with a graduate student teaching award.
-Her thesis included a work for alto voice and chamber ensemble, a setting of the Wallace Stevens poem, "Thirteen Ways of Looking at a Blackbird" as well as a traditional written dissertation in music theory.
-For this, Matascik studied aural skills pedagogy in America in the first third of the 20th century through an examination of books on the topic.
 She also minored in ethnomusicology at Kent, having the opportunity to work with noted ethnomusicologist, Dr. Terry Miller.

-Matascik has served as a member, Secretary, Vice-Chair, and Chair of college environmental committees, serving as Chair of the Campus Sustainability Group 2014-2018.
-She is has also served on the Health Insurance Advisory Committee for two years.
+A long-time environmental advocate, Matascik has served as a member, Secretary, Vice-Chair, and Chair of college environmental committees, serving as Chair of the Campus Sustainability Group 2014-2018.
+She has also recently spent six years sustainably remodeling her mid-century home.

 Current courses taught: